99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Cloudwatch Synthetics scripts that monitor APIs, URLs, Website workflow eccc and check the avalability and correct operation of these elements reproduces what customers do on a website for example, access to Headless chrome

+Logs encryption:
+you can encrypt logs with KMS keys, is enabled at the log group level, by associating a CMK with a log group

+CloudWatch Evidently:
+Safely validate features by serving them only to a small % of users.
+Use feature flags to test a feature only by some users.

 # EventBridge
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/c3fd578a-6ee7-4551-9f57-7404a8375f8e">